 Developing an evidence base for effective quality assurance of education and training

-- Though application varies, there is an almost universal framework for the QA process which involves:
+Though application varies, there is an almost universal framework for the quality assurance process which involves:

 - external assessment/validation